6 Giving Tuesday Email Examples That Convert

-The email uses just enough text so the supporter can quickly scan to understand the impact of their support.
+The email uses just enough text so the supporter can quickly scan it to understand the impact of their support.
 It further guides the reader’s eye by strategically highlighting three instances of linked text to its donation page.
-It also includes a bright “donate” button about midway through the email.
+It also includes a bright “donate” button midway through the email.

 3. Highlight the Impact of a Matching Gift

 The average donation amount for matched campaigns is 51% greater than those without a match, and the response rate to your appeals increases by 71%.
-Plus, a match can make supporters feel like their donation counts for even more.
+Plus, a match can make supporters feel like their donation counts even more.
 If they give $25, it’s really $50.
 If they give $100, it’s really $200.
 They like to know they are doubling their impact.